 The second option is based on the court’s jurisdiction.
 There must have been a denial of care or an untimely denial of care (more than five business days or more than 72 hours in an emergency situation) to get the court’s jurisdiction.
 If this occurs, you may have the opportunity to appear in front of a judge to talk about your medical condition and request the suggested medical care.

 When you are in front of the judge, you and your attorney will still have to prove that the treatment with help is reasonable and medically necessary.
 That means that you must show that the treatment is in compliance with the MTU or the ACEM.

-A proactive approach can go along way in a medical treatment denial situation.
+A proactive approach from can go along way in a medical treatment denial situation.
 In many cases, a treating doctor does not understand the standards they need to meet to ensure that your care is approved.
 Your attorney can speak with your doctor about the standards and provide information and guidance to the doctor about how the RFA should be presented.
 Simply phrasing things differently and providing a bit more information can be very helpful if your medical treatment request has already been denied once.

 The Law Offices of Michael Burgis and Associates can help with this process.
 Learn more by contacting our firm to get more information or to set up a free consultation.

 Or Call Us for Free Consultation(888) BURGIS1